eloso42/CarND-Advanced-Lane-Lines/writeup.md

 failed, the confidence counter is decreased, and the previous detected lane is still used.
 If the confidence counter reaches 0, the lane-lines are detected by the histogram and sliding window method again.

+To smoothen the output, I use the moving average over the last 3 detected polynomials (see function `acceptCurrentFit()` in `Line.py`)

 While this works quite well on the project video, there is still room for fine-tuning.
-10 as maximum value might be too high for real world since in 10 frames, the lane-lines might be nowhere near the previous ones.
+10 as maximum value of confidence might be too high for real world since in 10 frames, the lane-lines might be nowhere near the previous ones.

 Also we could detect the case that one line (left or right) is found but the other is not.
 In this case we could more trust the line that changed less compared to the previous frame and calculate the other line by maintaining distance and